1

 The map shows the locations of facilities that reported on the PFAS survey that they: use or store AFFF or Class B firefighting foam or other PFAS-containing materials; are within proximity to where AFFF is likely used; and/or have potential PFAS passing through their wastewater treatment plant.

-• The locations of the facilities are based on the latitude and longitude coordinates listed on their department permits.
-THIS MAY NOT REFLECT THE ACTUAL LOCATION OF THE FACILITY OR PERMIT LOCATION.
+• The facilities' locations are based on the latitude and longitude coordinates listed on their department permits.
+This may not reflect the actual location of the facility or permit location.
 For example, the municipal storm sewer permit usually covers the entire city area.
-The latitude and longitude may reflect the center of that area or is located near the permitted area.
+The latitude and longitude may reflect the center of that area or be located near the permitted area.

 • To view more information about a particular facility, click on the marker.

-Note: ArcGIS software has a character limit on what can be displayed.
-Use this guide to understand what each row means when selecting a point to view more information about it.
-The character limit cuts off some of the words in longer responses submitted for the survey, but you can find the full response on this spreadsheet of facilities with known or suspected PFAS presence.
+Please note that ArcGIS software has a character limit on what can be displayed.
+Please use the department’s PFAS discharge survey results map guide to understand what each row means when selecting a point to view more information about it.
+The character limit cuts off some of the words in longer responses submitted for the survey, but you can find the entire response on our spreadsheet of facilities with known or suspected PFAS presence.